 Some people say that too many tax dollars are being swallowed up by schools, welfare, and entitlement programs.
-Others would say that taxes, while sometimes annoying, are necessary to support basic infrastructure, such as roads, bridges, parks, sidewalks, and garbage collection.
+Others would say that taxes, while sometimes annoying, are necessary to support basic infrastructures, such as roads, bridges, parks, sidewalks, and garbage collection.

 In comparison to non-profit colleges, for-profit trade schools turn out a greater number of graduating students on a year-by-year basis.
 According to data compiled by the U.S. Education Department, students who have a lack of high school diploma, for example, are only 17 percent as likely to earn an associate or bachelor’s degree as students who have their high school diplomas.
 At for-profit colleges, students without a high school diploma are 24 percent as likely to earn two or four-year degrees.

-There are also untold numbers of workers who made their way into fields back when the barrier of entrance was lower in various trades.
+Having these resources available can make it easier for those who dropped out of high school or are going back to school to earn a degree.
 Such people will often enroll in college to update their skill sets and to stay competitive amidst rising standards within their industries.
-For many of these people, the objective is twofold — to hold up their end among younger, more educated talent, and to stay on top of newer, potentially disruptive technologies.
+For many of these people, the objective is twofold — to hold up their end among younger, more educated talent and to stay on top of newer, potentially disruptive technologies.

 The success of any school primarily relies on the ability of its staff to help the vast majority of its students complete their degrees.
 Without that cycle of success, a school will gain a poor reputation in the marketplace and ultimately close its doors.